Kayu ura

-The oldest form of this ceremony, and the precursor to the other forms, involves a Shinto priest examining the mould that has formed on a bowl of rice porridge that has been stored in a special box for several days.
+The oldest form of this ceremony, and the precursor to the other forms, involves a Shinto priest examining the mold that has formed on a bowl of rice porridge that has been stored in a special box for several days.

 Whilst rice is usually used, a porridge made from red beans (a symbol of fertility) can be substituted as an alternative.